top of page

 The top half of the fob (with the silver trim) can be set aside, along with the button layer, and the rubber waterproofing gasket.
 Remove and set aside the physical key.

-STEP 2: Removing and Separating the Board and Battery
+STEP 2: Removing the Board and Battery

 Flip the bottom half of the fob upside down to dump out the board/battery combo.
 You can then set aside the bottom half of the fob.